isomerpages/moe-nanchiauhigh/_our-one-stop-portals/Admission to NCHS/Direct School Admission Exercise.md

 | -------- | -------- | -------- |
 | **DSA/  Bilingualism**     |Bilingualism | -   Consistent academic performance for P5 overall and P6 Mid-Year Examination, or its equivalent.<br>-   Applicants should have interest and passion for the Chinese and English languages.|

-biculturalism.
+Prospective students who are enrolled via DSA-Bilingualism will be groomed in the areas of bilingualism and biculturalism.
 They will be given opportunities to participate in various language and cultural-related programmes, such as external seminars, workshops, competitions, learning journeys, docent training.
 They will also help to organise bicultural activities in the school.

 In addition, DSA-Bilingualism students will have to take the Chinese Language Elective Programme – Secondary (CLEP-Sec) in Secondary 3 (i.e. they will have to take Chinese Literature, either as a full or elective subject.)